Toggle menu

 Preparing objects for display

-Behind the scenes at Preston Park Museum, something exciting is happening.
 As we get ready to share more of our collection with visitors, a dedicated team of staff and volunteers have been hard at work conserving and preparing historical objects for public display.

 Under the guidance of conservator Karen Barker and museum staff, volunteers are carrying out this important work.
 We caught up with some of them to hear more about their conservation journey.

-“I cleaned the grimy enamel on the dispenser front with T-Cut using cotton buds, then tackled the rust with wire brushes.
-The legs were badly corroded, so I applied rust converter to help stabilise them.”
+"I cleaned the grimy enamel on the dispenser front with T-Cut using cotton buds, then tackled the rust with wire brushes.
+They legs were badly corroded, so I applied rust converter to help stabilise them."

-Lily Malcolm – 1960s Television
+Lily Malcolm - talking about a 1960s television.

 "I started with a gentle dry clean using a microfibre cloth and cotton buds to reach into the corners.
 When that wasn't quite enough, I used distilled water to give it a more thorough clean—always testing first!"

-Georgia Temple – 1960s Television
+Georgia Temple - talking about a 1960s television.

 "I'm fascinated by how this television isn't just a piece of tech—it's also beautifully designed furniture.
 It really reflects a different era in home life."

-Olwyn Hazelton – 1950s Cooker
+Olwyn Hazelton - talking about a 1950s cooker.

 "I remember seeing cookers like this in working kitchens when I was a child.
 It's a nostalgic object for me, and it's been interesting to engage with it in a new way."